Car Next Door. The name says it all.

-Car Next Door is Australia’s first peer-to-peer car sharing service.
+Car Next Door is Australia’s first peer-to-peer car-sharing service.
 Car owners can rent out their own cars when they aren’t using them.
-Borrowers can search for and hire cars in their neighbourhoods.
+Borrowers can search for and hire cars in their neighborhoods.
 We’re shaking up the whole concept of personal car ownership.
 We want anyone in our cities to be able to access a car within a 5-minute walk, without everyone needing to own one.

-We provide the in-car technology, online booking and payment system, insurance and member support to let people share personal cars safely and easily.
+We provide in-car technology, online booking and payment system, insurance, and member support to let people share personal cars safely and easily.

 We launched on Christmas eve, 2012.
 Dave and I started Car Next Door to remove people’s dependency on personal vehicle ownership and fundamentally change the way people make their transport decisions.

-I got the idea because I used to use ‘traditional’ car share, but one day I started to think about how much more efficient it would be to use one of the cars that was just sitting around on the street.
+I got the idea because I used to use ‘traditional’ car share, but one day I started to think about how much more efficient it would be to use one of the cars that were just sitting around on the street.
 I looked into it and found that this was already happening overseas in the U.S. and Europe.
-Dave and I thought that we could design a peer-to-peer car sharing system that was tailored for Australian cities.
+Dave and I thought that we could design a peer-to-peer car-sharing system that was tailored for Australian cities.